Stacy Carmichael, Ph.D., ABPP

 Pediatric Psychology Intern

-Cari Alvarez is a bilingual therapist in English and Spanish specializing in the treatment and assessment of children.
-She specializes in pediatric psychological evaluations, with a specific focus in autism spectrum disorder and psychoeducational/academic evaluations.
+Dr. Cari Alvarez is a bilingual psychologist in English and Spanish specializing in assessing and diagnosing autism spectrum disorder and other neuro-developmental concerns.
 Cari has been working as a clinician since 2018, treating social-emotional and disruptive behavioral concerns with families and participating in evolutions specifically studying the connections between behavior and brain functioning since 2014.

 Meagan received a Master’s of Professional Study in Art Therapy and Creative Development from Pratt Institute in Brooklyn, New York.
 She completed practicums working in both the school system and homeless shelter environments with adolescent and adult survivors of complex trauma.
 She has worked with active-duty military service members in both inpatient and outpatient settings as a Primary Therapist and Art Therapist.
 Serving as a Therapist at a Mental Health Hospital, Meagan continues to work with adults, children, and adolescents at the inpatient crisis stabilization level and in a 28 day Addiction Treatment Program for Veterans.
 She truly believes in the power of art as a medium for healing and enjoys utilizing creative approaches to help guide clients through their individual healing journeys.